 Networks scanners are recon tools for finding vulnerabilities and are often seen as the first stage in an attack.
 While primarily an information gathering tool, the Fing network scanner actually allows us to connect directly to a wide range of devices by guessing the password.
 In an advanced attack, Fing can be used to rapidly obtain targeting information to guide powerful, Hydra password cracking attempts.

-Sure, there are many fancier setups for exploiting access, but when physical access is limited, using your existing tools in a flexible way can be a lifesaver.
+Sure, there are many fancier setups for exploiting access, but when physical access is limited, flexibly using your existing tools can be a lifesaver.

 - Mapping a network by discovering all devices connected to it.